Battle of Piedmont: Battle

 Jones's concentration of troops against Moor's brigade did not go unnoticed.
 The Federals spotted the gap on the right flank of Jones's left wing, and Hunter ordered Thoburn's brigade to attack the vulnerable Confederate position.
 Thoburn quickly advanced to within a few yards of the Confederate left before his men were spotted, and shattered the Southern flank.
 At the same time, Moor's brigade joined the assault against the Confederate front.
 Jones attempted to retrieve the situation bringing up the Valley Reserves, who slowed Thoburn's advance but were unable to throw it back.
 Jones dashed up to a small group of rallying Confederates and then charged toward the oncoming Union infantry.
 A Union bullet struck him in the head, killing Jones instantly.
 The Union forces drove the Confederates toward the bluffs of the Middle River, splitting the Confederate force into two halves.
 At the bluffs, the converging forces of Thoburn's and Moor's brigade, backed by some of Stahel's Cavalry, captured nearly 1,000 unwounded Confederates.
 A section of Captain John McClanahan's Virginia horse artillery stood its ground near the village of Piedmont, slowing the Union drive southward and barely evading capture.

 On the Staunton (East) Road, the 1st New York Veteran Cavalry launched a vigorous pursuit of the beaten Confederates.
 However, another section of McClanahan's battery and elements of Vaughn's brigade not sent to the left hastily deployed along the road between the villages of Piedmont and New Hope.
 When the New Yorkers chased up the road after the fleeing Southerners, this Confederate rear guard opened fire devastating the Union cavalry and dampening their enthusiasm for any further pursuit.
 Although at least 1,500 Confederates had been lost, the rear guard action at New Hope allowed the remnants of the army to escape further damage.
 Vaughn learned that he was now the senior officer as a result of Jones's death, but he was unfamiliar with the Shenandoah Valley and simply implemented Imboden's recommendations.
 Hunter's army rounded up the prisoners and tended to the wounded at Piedmont, where the Army of the Shenandoah camped for the night, having lost nearly 900 men killed and wounded.
 The next day, it became the first Union army to enter Staunton.

 Medal of Honor recipients

 Private Thomas Evans, 54th Pennsylvania Infantry, Company E, shot a Confederate officer rallying the Confederates, battled the color bearer of the 45th Virginia, and captured the flag from him.

 Musician James Snedden, 54th Pennsylvania Infantry, Company E, picked up a rifle and joined the attack, captured Colonel Beuhring Jones, commander of the 1st Confederate infantry brigade.

-Maj.
-Gen. Julius Stahel was struck by two bullets as he led his dismounted cavalry into the fight, had the wounds dressed at a field hospital, and returned to direct the final cavalry charge.
+Stahel was struck by two bullets as he led his dismounted cavalry into the fight, had the wounds dressed at a field hospital, and returned to direct the final cavalry charge.